MILLINTYAGI/MILLINTYAGI/README.md

 - 👋 Hi, I’m @MILLINTYAGI
-- 👀 I’m interested in Python coding and web development.
+- 👀 I’m interested in web design and development.
-- 🌱 I’m currently pursuing Bachelors degree in Computer Applications.
+- 🌱 I’m currently working as Software Developer and also as a freelancer.
-- 💞️ I’m looking to collaborate on projects that include programming for Python-3 and C++ language and also Web Development.
+- 💞️ I’m looking to collaborate on projects that include Web Development for NODE,PHP,LARAVEL or frontend design.
 - 📫 How to reach me- Contact me via E-mail :-millintyagi0@gmail.com.

 <!---